Jzhyang1/Monomer/Syntax.md

 ### char

 Char literals are denoted by a character enclosed by single quotes (`'.'`).
-These are numbers corresponding to the ASCII/
+These are numbers corresponding to the ANSI/ASCII/UNICODE equivalent of the character.
+Valid examples include

+    'a'
+    '_'
+    '☺'

 ### string